Open-source

 Circa 2010

-After 3 years of experimenting, teaching myself a bunch of stuff and intermittent work in a private repo, Ostinato was launched in 2010 as an open-source project on GoogleCode.
+After 3 years of experimenting, teaching myself a bunch of stuff and intermittent work in a private (CVS!) repo, Ostinato was launched in 2010 as an open-source project on GoogleCode.

 As a long time user and supporter of free (as in freedom) software and open-source, Ostinato was my contribution back to the open-source community from whom I had taken and learnt so much over the years.
 I had a day job that I liked and Ostinato was my passion project that I worked on during nights and weekends.